timescale/docs/tutorials/grafana/setup-alerts.md

 alerts go to high attention channels (such as calling or texting someone).

 Let's start by configuring Slack.
-To setup Slack, you need your Slack Administrator to give you the webhoo URL to post to a channel.
+To setup Slack, you need your Slack Administrator to give you the webhook URL to post to a channel.
 You can [follow these instructions][slack-webhook-instructions] to obtain this information.